 The speed to publication for reputable journals is certainly longer with time from submission to first decision by the editor ranging from 4 to 12 weeks for most journals and varies even by article.
 The speed to publication is dependent on several things, but primarily on how many reviewers accept an editor’s invitation to review, how many of those who do accept actually complete a review, and how quickly the editor can make a decision based on their own read of the article and the reviewers’ comments.
 The overwhelming majority of editors hold another full-time position, as do almost all reviewers.
 In addition, it is highly unusual to have an article accepted without revisions.
 So, the total time to print publication can be 6–8 months by the time the authors revise the article and the editor and reviewers decide if the revisions are acceptable.
 Once accepted, time to posting the final word document online on a reputable journal’s Web site i.e. before print) varies but is usually accomplished within 2 weeks (Broome 2017).

-The results showed the average time from submission to first decision of JCR-indexed MDPI-journals was 19 days.
+The results showed the average time from submission to first decision of JCR-indexed MDPI-journals was 19 days, according to data provided in journals pages, section named Journal Statistics.
 The increase in the number of journals and articles published had no effect on time from submission to first decision.
 More specifically, 84.9% of analysed journals stated that they provided a first decision within <19 days.
 Although highly variable between journals, Teixeira da Silva and Dobránszki (2017) found no great variation between science, technology, engineering and medicine publishers: ‘3-4 weeks for peer review means about 6 weeks until to the first editorial decision’ (Teixeira da Silva and Dobránszki 2017).

 Elsevier provided a framework to assess time from submission to first decision in relative terms (Table 5).
 Once again, days from submission to first decision varied greatly, even within the same research field in Elsevier journals, while the MDPI-journals under analysis presented much greater homogeneity and, even, less difference between the maximum and the minimum times, which is to say the lowest intervals.